-- The vent system must be permanently installed per these installation instructions. - A room thermostat must control the furnace.
-The use of fixed jumpers that will provide continuous heating is not allowed. - The return air duct must be provided and sealed to the furnace. - Return air temperature range between 60°F (16°C) and 80°F (27°C) must be maintained. - Air filters must be installed in the system and must be maintained during construction. - Air filters must be replaced upon construction completion. - The input rate and temperature rise must be set per the furnace rating plate. - One hundred percent (100%) outdoor air must be provided for combustion air requirements during construction.
-Temporary ducting may supply outdoor air to the furnace.
-Do not connect duct directly to the furnace.
-Size the temporary duct following the instructions in section for Combustion, Dilution and Ventilation Air in a confined space with air from outside. - The furnace heat exchanger, components, duct system, air filters and evaporator coils must be thoroughly cleaned following final construction cleanup. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) must be verified according to these installation instructions.
+- c.
+A room thermostat must control the furnace.
+The use of fixed jumpers that will provide continuous heating is prohibited. - d.
+The input rate and temperature rise must be set per the furnace rating plate. - e.
+Supply and Return air ducts must be provided and sealed to the furnace.
+Return air must be terminated outside of the space where furnace is installed. - f.
+Return air temperature range between 60°F (16°C) and 80°F (27°C) must be maintained. - g.
+MERV 11 or greater air filters must be installed in the system and must be regularly inspected and maintained (e.g., regular static checks and replaced at end of life) during construction. - h.
+Blower and vestibule access panels must be in place on the furnace at all times. - i.
+The furnace heat exchanger, components, duct system, and evaporator coils must be thoroughly cleaned following final construction clean-up. - j.
+Air filters must be replaced upon construction completion. - k.
+All furnace operating conditions (including ignition, input rate, temperature rise and venting) must be verified in accordance with these installation instructions.